 (8) The provisions of this section extend to a timber sharefarming agreement to which Schedule 1 clause 4 of the Conservation and Land Management Amendment Act 2000 applies.

-[Section 54 amended by No. 38 of 2005 Sch.
+[Section 54 amended: No. 38 of 2005 Sch.
 2 cl.
 24.]

 Part 8 — Contracts for the management, harvesting or sale of forest products